What Is Declawing?

 It is a highly contentious issue and is not common practice or even legal, unless necessary for the health of the cat, in most parts of the world.

-This is a good article on this emotive issue, which points out why cats should not be declawed, and this article from The American Society for the Prevention of Cruelty to Animals outlines their position statement on declawing cats.
+This article from The American Society for the Prevention of Cruelty to Animals outlines their position statement on declawing cats.

-Many declawed cats end up in shelters because declawed cats frequently develop problems using litter boxes.
 This is a sad situation, but I applaud anyone who decides to adopt one of these abandoned cats.

 Whatever we might personally think of the procedure, it is most important that we treat all of our kitties with the care and love they need.

-Problems After Declawing
+Problems After Declawing A Cat

 This is a list of issues that can arise after a cat is declawed.
 It doesn’t mean that all declawed cats will have these problems, but this may highlight issues that you hadn’t considered previously.

-- Often declawed cats will have bowed front legs and are not able to walk properly as their paws have been amputated.
 Declawed cats bear weight differently to cats that have not been declawed.
 This is because the digits help support body weight.
-When some of the digits are removed this will cause gait problems.
+When some of the digits are removed this will cause gait problems. - Outside cats that have been declawed, have no defense.
+They are not able to protect themselves by climbing to a higher vantage point, which is usually what cats under attack will do.

-- Some landlords insist that a cat be declawed before leasing a property.
-Fortunately people are becoming educated about the negative issues that surround a cat being declawed for non medical reasons.
+Fortunately, people are becoming educated about the negative issues that surround a cat being declawed for non medical reasons. - The elective procedure of declawing a cat, does pose unnecessary health risks.
+Sedation always carries a risk of death.

-- There is a risk of infections and complications after surgery.
+This is distressing as we know how good cats are at covering their pain. - There is a risk of infections and complications after surgery.
 This can cause more pain and distress for the cat.

 If you have a rescue cat that has already been declawed this article discusses the best litter for declawed cats.

-- A cat cannot scratch an itch with the front paws once it has been declawed.
+Shredded newspaper litter is safe for use after surgery and for ongoing use. - A cat cannot scratch an itch with the front paws once it has been declawed.
 This is a most regrettable situation for the cat.

-FAQ – Declawing A Cat
+Other Questions About Declawing A Cat

 Is It Really Cruel To Declaw A Cat?

 It is cruel to declaw a cat.
 Without claws, the cat no longer has any natural defense mechanism.
 The operation to declaw a cat is not without risk.
-Declawing a cat should never be carried out purely for the convenience of the owner.
-Declawing is sometimes a necessary procedure for medical reasons.

 Is Declawing A Cat Painful?